 Updated observations and recommendations

-In the Commissioner’s 2016 and 2017 Annual Reports, the Commissioner made a number of observations and recommendations regarding the wind farm industry, largely based on experiences from handling complaints received and engagement with relevant stakeholders.
-These observations and recommendations covered a broad range of topics, including areas for potential improvement in the planning, governance and operation of the wind energy industry.
+In the Commissioner’s 2016, 2017 and 2018 Annual Reports, the Commissioner made a number of observations and recommendations regarding the wind farm industry, largely based on experiences from handling complaints received, extensive site visits and engagement with a wide range of relevant stakeholders.
+These observations and recommendations covered many topics, including areas for potential improvement in the planning, governance and operation of the industry.

-These observations and recommendations have received significant feedback from stakeholders.
-Much of the feedback was very supportive and aligned with the recommendations, constructive feedback was also received that suggested further refinements and clarifications.
-Many recommendations have been duly considered by the relevant stakeholders and a number of the recommendations were implemented and adopted in 2018.
+Our observations and recommendations have received significant feedback from stakeholders.
+Much of the feedback has been very supportive and aligned with the recommendations.
+Constructive feedback was also received suggesting further refinements and clarifications.
+Further, many of the recommendations have been duly considered by the relevant stakeholders and a number of the recommendations have now been implemented as a result.

-The recommendations below are for consideration by the relevant stakeholders.
+The recommendations detailed below are intended for consideration by the relevant stakeholders.
 The Commissioner has no formal powers to mandate the implementation of these recommendations.
-That said, the Commissioner looks forward to the ongoing adoption of the recommendations in a manner that will enable continuous improvement within the wind industry.
+That said, the Commissioner looks forward to the ongoing discussion and adoption of the recommendations in a manner that will facilitate continuous improvement within the large-scale renewable energy industry.

-Finally, as noted in previous annual reports, the large-scale wind energy industry is still relatively new in Australia, with the first major wind farm developments commencing in the early 2000’s and large-scale solar projects commencing in the last decade.
-However the industry is developing rapidly, with a significant acceleration in new developments over the past few years and in the coming future.
-A significant number of opportunities still exist for improvement in the governance and operation of the industry, but substantial progress has been made in recent times.
+Finally, as noted in previous annual reports, the large-scale wind and solar energy industry is still relatively new in Australia, with the first major wind farm developments commencing in the early 2000’s and large-scale solar projects commencing in the last decade.
+However, these industries have developed rapidly, with a significant acceleration in new projects in the past few years.
+Opportunities still exist for further improvement in the governance and operation of the industry, but substantial progress has been made in recent times.